 When people would see her in the street, they would try their best to avoid her.

 She behaved as an evil queen, except she had no subjects other than those three unfortunate men.
 She desperately sought all her life to have power and influence, but alas for her, to no avail.

 On the night of the 23rd, Madame was anxiously pacing in her living room.
 When the clock indicated midnight, she nodded to her husband, Olof, and brother-in-law.
 Armed with three wheelbarrows, the three men made their way to the Smiths house.
 Madame had the neighborhood Whatsapp group to thank for the location of the gifts.

 It was the day before Christmas and it was time to perform a Christmas miracle.
 At 9.00am there were close to fifty people gathering in Alyssa’s yard.
-She woke up from the murmur of voices outside.
+She woke up to the murmur of voices outside.
 Confused, she walked downstairs to find her mom, dad, and Steve up and running.
 Their living room filled with Christmas decorations, tables, chairs, presents, and much more.
 One could barely walk in their living room anymore!